ryanatkn/cosmicplayground/src/sy/README.md

 ## overview

-> TODO clean this up and organize it better
+> TODO clean this up and organize it better with everything above

 `sy` uses scripts (js/ts/etc) to generate styles as a build step, or at runtime if that's on the menu.